-(1) Prior to the administration of finger stick blood glucose tests, the director, head teacher, program staff or group [day] child care home provider shall have completed the following training requirements:

-(A) [a] A first aid course [approved by the department in first aid] as described in section 19a-79-4a(e)(2) of the Regulations of Connecticut State Agencies, as verified by a valid first aid certificate on file at the facility; and

-(B) [additional] Additional training given by a pharmacist, physician, physician assistant, advanced practice registered nurse, registered nurse, certified emergency medical technician or the child's parent(s) according to written guidelines provided by the child's physician, physician assistant or advanced practice registered nurse.
+- (1) Prior to the administration of finger stick blood glucose tests, the director, head teacher, program staff or group [day] child care home provider shall have completed the following training requirements: - (A) [a] A first aid course [approved by the department in first aid] as described in section 19a-79-4a(f)(2) of the Regulations of Connecticut State Agencies, as verified by a valid first aid certificate on file at the facility; and - (B) [additional] Additional training given by a pharmacist, physician, physician assistant, advanced practice registered nurse, registered nurse, certified emergency medical technician or the child's parent(s) according to written guidelines provided by the child's physician, physician assistant or advanced practice registered nurse.
 The additional training shall include, but not be limited to:

-(i) [the] The proper use, storage and maintenance of the child's individual monitoring equipment;

-(ii) [reading] Reading and correctly interpreting test results; and

-(iii) [appropriate] Appropriate actions to take when test results fail to fall within specified ranges indicated in the written order from the child's physician, physician assistant or advanced practice registered nurse.

-(2) The training shall be updated at least every three years when a child with diabetes mellitus who requires finger stick blood glucose testing is present at the facility.

-(3) Documentation that program staff has been trained to administer finger stick blood glucose tests shall be in writing and kept at the facility for a period of three years for review by the [department] Office.
-Such documentation shall indicate:

-- (A) [the] The subjects covered in training; - (B) [the] The signature and title of the instructor; - (C) [the] The signature and title of the trainee; and - (D) [the] The date the training was given.

-(c) Administration of Finger Stick Blood Glucose Test

-(1) Except as provided in subdivision (3) of this subsection, only program staff members trained in accordance with subsection (b) of this section may administer the finger stick blood glucose test in a child [day] care center or group [day] child care home.

-(2) Whenever a child diagnosed with diabetes mellitus who has orders to receive finger stick blood glucose monitoring is enrolled and present at the facility, a program staff member designated and trained to administer finger stick blood glucose tests shall be present at the facility.

-(3) Upon the written authorization of the child's physician, physician assistant or advanced practice registered nurse and the child's parent(s), a child may self-administer the finger stick blood glucose test under the direct supervision of the designated program staff member who has met the training requirements in subsection (b) of this section.

-[(4)] [The operator of a child day care center or group day care home may petition the department to permit staff to administer glucagon by injection, in emergency situations only, in accordance with section 19a-79-9a(b)(7) of the Regulations of Connecticut State Agencies.]
+- (i) [the] The proper use, storage and maintenance of the child's individual monitoring equipment; - (ii) [reading] Reading and correctly interpreting test results; and - (iii) [appropriate] Appropriate actions to take when test results fail to fall within specified ranges indicated in the written order from the child's physician, physician assistant or advanced practice registered nurse. - (2) The training shall be updated at least every three years when a child with diabetes mellitus who requires finger stick blood glucose testing is present at the facility. - (3) Documentation that the director, head teacher, program staff or group child care home provider has been trained to administer finger stick blood glucose tests shall be in writing and kept at the facility for a period of three years for review by the [department] Office.
+Such documentation shall indicate: - (A) [the] The subjects covered in training; - (B) [the] The signature and title of the instructor; - (C) [the] The signature and title of the trainee; and - (D) [the] The date the training was given. - (c) Administration of Finger Stick Blood Glucose Test - (1) Except as provided in subdivision (3) of this subsection, only the director, head teacher, program staff or group child care home provider staff members trained in accordance with subsection (b) of this section may administer the finger stick blood glucose test in a child [day] care center or group [day] child care home. - (2) Whenever a child diagnosed with diabetes mellitus who has orders to receive finger stick blood glucose monitoring is enrolled and present at the facility, a director, head teacher, program staff or group child care home provider designated and trained to administer finger stick blood glucose tests shall be present at the facility. - (3) Upon the written authorization of the child's physician, physician assistant or advanced practice registered nurse and the child's parent(s), a child may self-administer the finger stick blood glucose test under the direct supervision of a director, head teacher, program staff or group child care home provider who has met the training requirements in subsection (b) of this section. - [(4)] [The operator of a child day care center or group day care home may petition the department to permit staff to administer glucagon by injection, in emergency situations only, in accordance with section 19a-79-9a(b)(7) of the Regulations of Connecticut State Agencies.]